MarvDann/GitHubRepo/README.md

 These commands will start the project in dev mode.

 For more info on how to build for production and other scenarios, please see the README.md file from within each subfolder.

+I plan to flesh out the tests a bit more for this.
+I want to include cypress for e2e testing, add a few more component tests in the UI, and add some unit and API tests in the API